cea-lateqs/STMapy/README.md

 - **Voltage index guideline** (_checkbox_): shows a dashed line in the bottom-right widget at the voltage selected in **V/Z index**.
 - **Deactivate legend** (_checkbox_): removes the legend when plotting spectra.
 Can be useful when many spectra are plotted.
 - **Colorbar settings** (_checkbox_): opens the colorbar widget where the colorbar to use can be changed.
 Custom limits can also be forced on the colormap by checking **Use custom limits**. <span style="color: red;">In this case, you must set both the lower AND the upper limit.</span>
+- **Make Gif** (_button_): Creates a gif from the current channel.
+The number of images is tuned through start, stop, and step boxes.
+Result is saved in the CITS folder.

 ## Configuration